Menu Icon

 How does erectile dysfunction impact fertility?

-Fertility may be affected by ED, especially in more severe cases in which it is an ongoing problem.Even though an erection is not necessarily required for ejaculation to occur, erectile failure can inhibit sufficient penetration.
-Erectile dysfunction is classified as a sperm transport disorder.xix If the ED is severe, resulting in an absent erection or consistent inability to achieve an erection sufficient for penetrative intercourse, sperm transport to a partner’s vagina will be impaired, thereby impeding conception.
-A 2018 study of 4 299 Chinese men found that 34.9 percent of men in infertile couples had mild ED and 2.6 percent had severe ED, according to IIEF criteria.xx
+• Insufficient penetration: Even though an erection is not necessarily required for ejaculation to occur, erectile failure can inhibit sufficient penetration.
+If the ED is severe, resulting in an absent erection or consistent inability to achieve an erection that is sufficient for penetrative intercourse, sperm transport to a partner’s cervix will be impaired, thereby impeding conception.
+For this reason, erectile dysfunction is classified as a sperm transport disorder.xx

-The inability to release semen (which contains sperm) effectively in cases of erectile dysfunction can decrease fertility, even though the ability to produce sperm is not usually impaired.
-Patients with impaired erectile function also have higher odds of less frequent sexual intercourse, which is associated with reduced fertility.xxi
+• Ineffective ejaculation: The inability to release semen (which contains sperm) effectively in cases of erectile dysfunction can decrease fertility, even though the ability to produce sperm is not usually impaired.

 While fertility can be affected by erectile dysfunction, many couples do see success with one of the available treatment options for ED.
-Many men with ED have underlying health problems that can be addressed successfully, and lifestyle changes can also make a drastic difference.
+Many males with ED have underlying health problems that can be addressed successfully, and lifestyle changes can also make a drastic difference.

 Pharmacotherapy

 Certain prescription medications or types of drug therapy may be effective for treating erectile dysfunction and increasing blood flow to the penis.
-Oral phosphodiesterase-5 (PDE5) inhibitors are considered the first-line treatment for ED and are generally held to be a very successful form of treatment.xxii They work by causing smooth muscle relaxation which dilates the blood vessels of the penis, allowing for increased blood flow to generate a rigid erection with sexual stimulation.xxiii The major PDE5 inhibitors are sildenafil (Viagra®), tadalafil (Cialis®), vardenafil (Levitra®), and avanafil (Stendra®).xxiv A study on sildenafil amongst men with infertility showed that it significantly improved erectile function and improved ejaculatory dysfunction by 64 percent.xxv
+Oral phosphodiesterase-5 (PDE5) inhibitors are considered the first-line treatment for erectile dysfunction and are generally held to be a very successful.xxii,xxiii These are the major PDE5 inhibitors:

 Lifestyle changes